bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Q. Explain Drag and Drop in HTML5?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-HTML5 drag-and-drop uses the `DOM event model` and `drag events` inherited from `mouse events`.
-A typical drag operation begins when a user selects a draggable element, drags the element to a droppable element, and then releases the dragged element.
+<p>HTML5 drag-and-drop uses the <mark>DOM event model</mark> and <mark>drag events</mark>
+inherited from <mark>mouse events</mark>.
+A typical drag operation begins when a user selects a draggable element, drags the element to a droppable element, and then releases the dragged element.</p>

 |Event            |Description                                                            |
 |---------------|-----------------------------------------------------------------------|